Republic of Biak-na-Bato

 The Biak-na-Bato republic lasted just over a month.
-It was disestablished by a peace treaty signed by Aguinaldo and the Spanish Governor-General, Fernando Primo de Rivera, which included provision for exile of Aguinaldo and key associates to Hong Kong.
+It was disestablished by a peace treaty signed by Aguinaldo and the Spanish Governor-General, Fernando Primo de Rivera, which included provisions for the exile of Aguinaldo and key associates to Hong Kong.

 Background

-The Republic of Biak-na-Bato was one of a number of Filipino revolutionary states that were formed to expel the Spanish colonial regime in the Philippines and were not able to receive international recognition.
-It was preceded and succeeded by two similarly unrecognized states, the Tejeros government and the Central Executive Committee.
+The Republic of Biak-na-Bato was one of a number of Filipino revolutionary states that were formed to expel the Spanish colonial regime in the Philippines but were not able to receive international recognition.
+It was preceded and succeeded by two similarly unrecognized states: the Tejeros government and the Central Executive Committee.

 Government

 The constitution of the Republic of Biak-na-Bato was written by Felix Ferrer and Isabelo Artacho, who copied the Cuban Constitution of Jimaguayú nearly word-for-word.
-It provided for the creation of a Supreme Council, which was created on November 1, 1897, with the following as officers having been elected:
+It provided for the creation of a Supreme Council, which was created on November 1, 1897, with the following officers having been elected: